DigiCert KnowledgeBase - Technical Support-hero

 • Review your domain validation expiration dates.

-On the Domains listing page in CertCentral, we are adding a new Validation expires SC-081 column next to the Validation expires column.
+On the Domains page in CertCentral, we added a new Validation expires SC-081 column next to the Validation expires column.
 This new column allows you to compare the original and new expiration dates and determine whether domain revalidation is required.

 To access the Domains page, in the left menu, go to Certificates > Domains.